JeffGregorio/LibAG/README.md

 What we need is a fuction that runs at a regular sample rate, and a way of converting from digital to analog and vice versa that takes up as little of the sample period as possible--leaving the rest for DSP code.
 LibAG's configuration of the ADC, for example, reduces the overhead for conversions to under 2&#956;s by offloading most of the work to the ADC itself.

-Timers are the workhorses of `delay()`, `millis()`, `analogWrite()`, and understanding them is not rocket surgery.
+Timers are the workhorses of `delay()`, `millis()`, `analogWrite()`, and they are not terribly complicated.
 They have an 8- or 16-bit value that increments by 1 on the edge of a clock, and another 8- or 16-bit value we can compare with the first.

 We can make one of a few things happen when the values match.
 In Pulse Width Modulation (PWM) mode, a compare match sets a pin high or low.
 In Clear Timer on Compare Match (CTC) mode, a compare match resets the value and calls an Interrupt Service Routine (ISR)--a kind of function that gets called by a peripheral.